elgohr-update/fei-chang-DSCI_522_Group_18/README.md

 ## About

-Here we attempt to build a classification model using the Logistic Regression algorithm which uses a set of features like age, workclass, education etc to classify the income levels of an indivduals into one of the two categories: \>\$50k/year or \<=\$50k/year (we use "1" to represent \>\$50k/year, and "0" to represent \<=\$50k/year).
+Here we attempt to build a classification model using the Logistic Regression algorithm which uses a set of features like age, workclass, education etc to classify the income levels of an indivduals into one of the two categories: >$50k/year or <=$50k/year. (we use "1" to represent \>\$50k/year, and "0" to represent \<=\$50k/year).
+Our final Logistic Regression model performed well on the test data set.
+The target class >=50k was encoded as 1 and the other class as 0.
+We obtained an f1 score of 1 and an overall accuracy calculated to be 1.
+It correctly predicted the income class of 7963 individuals.
+However it incorrectly predicted 1806 examples.

 The Census Income Dataset is created by Ronny Kohavi and Barry Becker, and sourced from the UCI Machine Learning Repository [http://archive.ics.uci.edu/ml].
 This is a classification dataset and we will complete a classification task to predict whether or not a person can earn more than $50k/yr for this project.
 We will use the binary attribute "income" as our target, which includes two values: ">50K" and "<=50K".
 There are 14 explanatory variables in the dataset, 6 are numeric features and 8 are categorical features.
 Each row contains one observation with the 14 explanatory variables(personal information) and the relative income status.
 There are 48842 observations in the dataset.